 4. Consider dropping unsupported or obsolete products

 As time goes on, products are pruned from the SAP BusinessObjects product suite.
-You might want to consider rewriting your resume to remove these product references from your job descriptions.
+You might want to consider editing your resume to remove obsolete product references from your job descriptions.
 For example:

 Configured Broadcast Agent 5.5 for nightly and monthly report scheduling.

 Configured nightly and monthly report schedules using administrator tool.

 Some obsolete products that you might want to consider eliminating are Broadcast Agent, Crystal Reports Explorer, Desktop Intelligence, Performance Manager, and Supervisor.